wp-plugins/portfolio-slideshow/readme.txt

 [portfolio_slideshow timeout=5000]

 Where timeout equals the time per slide in milliseconds.
 Leave this out for the default manual advance slideshow.

+Navigation thumbnails can be displayed (shown on single posts and pages only):

+[portfolio_slideshow thumbs=true]

+Navigation links can be placed at the bottom:

+[portfolio_slideshow nav=bottom]